fadedled/seta-gx/README.md

 This software is licensed under the GNU General Public License v2, available at: http://www.gnu.org/licenses/gpl-2.0.txt This requires any released modifications to be licensed similarly, and to have the source available.

+**DISCLAIMER:** This project is experimental and in no way close to good in terms of code quality and stability (this is to be expected), so you may find a lot of bugs/crashes/in

+## Features

+- CUE or CHD file support.
+- GameCube controller support.
+- SD and/or USB storage (FAT32).
+- Can save games.

-## Instalation
+## Installation

-Copy the current SataGX folder into the apps folder located on the root of your USB/SD card, place a Saturn BIOS inside the SataGX folder with the name bios.bin and copy the SataGX folder to the root of your SD card, there you can place your backups.
+Download and extract the latest release.
+Copy the `apps/SataGX` folder into the `apps` folder located on the root of your USB/SD card.
+Create a `vgames/Saturn` and a `saves/Saturn` folder where you can place your backups and saves, respectively.

+> **BIOS NOT INCLUDED:** In order to start the emulator, you need to provide your own BIOS.
+Place a Saturn BIOS file inside the `apps/SataGX/` folder with the name `bios.bin`.

 ## Controller Mapping

-Remapping is planned, currently only the GameCube Controller can be used with the following mapping:
+Remapping is planned, currently only the GameCube Controller is supported:

 | Sega Saturn | GameCube  |
 |-------------|-----------|